 AE: Mum has long found archival documents that our ancestors were forced to transfer to Russian citizenship in the 50s of the XIX century because of the Russian-Turkish war, when France was against Russia, that is, 100 years before Kolya's expedition!
 Only one of the sons of the machinist Thibault quickly regained French citizenship, and his descendants retained French citizenship in the 20th century.

 MP: Anna, please tell me, how did you personally perceive this news when you realized that you are a relative of the same Nikolay Thibeaux-Brignolle?
 What feelings did you experience, and do you feel now?

-AE: About this topic, I learned gradually, first - more than 10 years ago - from my mother that our relative was in a group of tourists who died in 1959, but knew about it without terrible details.
+AE: About this topic, I learned gradually, first - more than 10 years ago - from my mother that our relative was in a group of hikers who died in 1959, but knew about it without terrible details.
 Then I read the books of A. Matveeva and L. Gushchina, I read the materials on the Internet.
 I'm very sorry for all the guys, it's hard to think about what has not come true for them, about the misfortune of their families.
 They would have known that many years later many people would analyze their participation in this campaign, read diaries, and think about them.
 There is something unclosed in this story, maybe that's why it attracts many.

 MP: Rather undisclosed or hidden ...
 And what is the family version of the tragedy that happened?
 Your personal thoughts and comments about inconsistencies in the investigation?
-Do you agree with the conclusions of the physical and technical expertise that the tourists themselves cut the tent?
+Do you agree with the conclusions of the physical and technical expertise that the hikers themselves cut the tent?